finbourne/lusid-sdk-java-preview/sdk/docs/ReconciliationsApi.md

 <a name="reconcileValuation"></a>
 # **reconcileValuation**
-> ResourceListOfReconciliationBreak reconcileValuation(sortBy, start, limit, filter, valuationsReconciliationRequest)
+> ListAggregationReconciliation reconcileValuation(sortBy, start, limit, filter, valuationsReconciliationRequest)

 [EXPERIMENTAL] Reconcile valuations performed on one or two sets of holdings using one or two configuration recipes.